ibexa/documentation-developer/docs/administration/project_organization/bundle_extension/create_bundle.md

 ## License and readme

-Before you publish the bundle, choose the license type and modify the readme file respectively.
+Before you publish the bundle, choose the license type and modify the readme file according to your needs.